Coupling of neutrino beam-driven MHD waves and resonant instabilities in rotating magnetoplasmas with neutrino two-flavor oscillations: Instability Analysis

 \subsection{Instability growth rates for shear Alfv{\'e}n modes}

 The neutrino-driven shear Alfv{\'e}n mode is an MHD mode altered by magnetosonic wave coupling via the Coriolis force.
 Without this coupling, the shear Alfv{\'e}n mode is stable and unaffected by neutrino effects \cite{chatterjee2023neutrino}.
-While instabilities in these waves have not been studied for neutrino-driven MHD waves before in the literature, this section presents novel results.
+While previous investigations have not examined instabilities in these waves, this section presents novel results.
 To derive the growth rate, we rewrite the dispersion relation \eqref{eq-dis-xzplane} as follows:

 where the last term is the correction term that appears due to the Coriolis force effect for rotating fluids.
 Interestingly, because of this force, the correction term also incorporates the effects of the neutrino beam and neutrino two-flavor oscillations.
 Previous investigations (See, e.g., Refs. \cite{chatterjee2023neutrino,haas2013exact,haas2016neutrino,haas2017instabilities}) did not report such neutrino contributions to the shear Alfv{\'e}n wave.